Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 I’ve mentioned this one before.
 It’s remarkably obvious but worth listing here anyway.

-You’ll see it on the dipstick if you have an excessive transmission fluid level.
+You’ll see it on the dipstick if you have an inordinate transmission fluid level.

 Of course, you need to confirm this manually, following the instructions in your owner’s manual.